+V. OTHER RULES AND RESTRICTIONS

-All expenses claimed shall be listed on separate forms provided and used for required documentation of travel expense.
+A. DOCUMENTATION OF EXPENSES - PERSONAL EXPENSE STATEMENTS LAAC Requirement LACERS Policy All expenses claimed shall be listed on separate forms provided and used for required documentation of travel expense.
+33. All expenses claimed for reimbursement must be itemized on the Personal Expense Statement (PES - Form Gen. 16).
 Completed travel expense forms shall be forwarded to the Controller within thirty (30) days of the conclusion of the trip.

-The Department Head1 shall certify that all expenditures were incurred in pursuit of City business.
+34. The traveler is responsible for verifying all charges on receipts before making payment.
+Charges made in error will not be reimbursed.
+The Department Head shall certify that all expenditures were incurred in pursuit of City business.
 Falsification of such certification shall be grounds for appropriate disciplinary action and such other sanctions provided by law.

-Receipts shall be provided for transportation costs incurred under Section 4.242.3(a), lodging, and for any single item of expenditure in excess of \$25.00.
+35. Original receipts are required for any single expenditure in excess of \$25.
+Receipts are not required for a meal and incidental expense allowance, regardless of amount, when the Federal per diem Receipts shall be provided for transportation costs incurred under Section 4.242.3(a), lodging, and for any single item of expenditure in excess of \$25.00.
 Receipts for expenditures under \$25.00 should be presented when available.
-[LAAC § 4.242.7]

-- LACERS Policy expenses claimed for reimburse - 33.
-All expenses claimed for reimbursement must be itemized on the Personal Expense Statement (PES Form Gen. 16). - 34.
-The traveler is responsible for verifying all charges on receipts before making payment.
-Charges made in error will not be reimbursed. - 35.
-Original receipts are required for any single expenditure in excess of \$25.
-Receipts are not required for a meal and incidental expense allowance, regardless of amount, when the Federal per diem rate per locale is provided to the traveler and prorated in accordance with LACERS' policy.

-Requests for an advance for funds shall be submitted to the Controller, where feasible, at least ten (10) days in advance of the beginning of the planned expenditure of funds and such request shall include the persons traveling, period covered, and the destination.
+[LAAC § 4.242.7] rate per locale is provided to the traveler and prorated in accordance with LACERS' policy.
+B. TRAVI EL ADVANCES LAAC Requirement LACERS Policy Requests for an advance for funds shall be submitted to the Controller, where feasible, at least ten (10) days in advance of the beginning of the planned expenditure of funds and such request shall include the persons traveling, period covered, and the destination.
 In addition, the request should state the purpose of the trip, the nature of the City business to be conducted on the trip, and the proposed total estimated expenditure.
-Documentation of actual expenses incurred shall be submitted to the Controller in conformance with Section 4.242.7.

-- 36. For trips of one night or more, a travel advance may be requested.
-The amount advanced is limited to the lodging, meal and incidental expenses per diem. - 37.
-Written requests for the travel advance are to be submitted by the Traveler to the CEA/travel coordinator for approval at least thirty (30) days prior to the date of travel.
-The request must include a statement certifying that the traveler has no outstanding cash advance. - 38.
-A cash advance request will be denied if a traveler has an outstanding cash advance for past travel with does not comply with the procedures. - 39.
-Regular travel advances will be released no earlier than one (1) week before travel.
+Documentation of actual expenses incurred shall be submitted to the 36.
+For trips of one night or more, a travel advance may be requested.
+The amount advanced is limited to the lodging, meal and incidental expenses per diem.
+37. Written requests for the travel advance are to be submitted by the Traveler to the CEA/travel coordinator for approval at least thirty (30) days prior to the date of travel.
+The request must include a statement certifying that the traveler has no outstanding cash advance.
+Controller in conformance with Section 38.
+A cash advance request will be denied if a traveler has an outstanding cash advance for past travel with does not comply with the procedures.
+39. Regular travel advances will be released no earlier than one (1) week before travel.

-1 Pursuant to Board Resolution 140311-C, Department Head authority to approve and certify travel expenditures is delegated as follows: the Board President approves Board Member and General Manager expenditures, the Vice President approves Board President expenditures; the General Manager approves staff expenditures.
+&lt;sup>1 Pursuant to Board Resolution 140311-C, Department Head authority to approve and certify travel expenditures is delegated as follows: the Board President approves Board Member and General Manager expenditures, the Vice President approves Board President expenditures; the General Manager approves staff expenditures.